Cat5TV/baldnerd_base/README.md

 # baldnerd_base
-Linux distribution creation tools for single board computers
+Linux base creation tools for single board computers.

+Before proceeding, the following must be achieved:

+1) A Debian distro is imaged and booted.
+All updates / upgrades have been applied, and system is running well.
+2) Date and time are set (best to run *locale* first).

+Now, use these scripts:

 1) *locale* - Set the timezone and locale.
 BaldNerd default is America/Toronto, en_US UTF-8.
 2) *user* - Create the default user (baldnerd) and remove any existing user.